Grigor Dimitrov: 2011: Top 100

-Dimitrov then advanced to his second ATP quarterfinals at the Aegon International after he defeated sixth seeded Kevin Anderson in the second round, but lost in the third round to third seed Janko Tipsarević.
+Dimitrov then advanced to his second ATP quarterfinals at the Eastbourne International after he defeated sixth seeded Kevin Anderson in the second round, but lost in the third round to third seed Janko Tipsarević.
 He also competed in the doubles with Andreas Seppi and became the first Bulgarian man ever to reach a doubles final at an ATP tournament, they lost to Jonathan Erlich and Andy Ram.
 At Wimbledon, he lost a memorable second round match to Jo-Wilfried Tsonga, in a tight four-setter.
-He then reached the second rounds of the Campbell's Hall of Fame Tennis Championships and Farmers Classic, losing to Americans Denis Kudla and Alex Bogomolov, Jr. At the Atlanta Tennis Championships, he fell to Rajeev Ram in the first round.
+He then reached the second rounds of the Hall of Fame Tennis Championships and Farmers Classic, losing to Americans Denis Kudla and Alex Bogomolov Jr. At the Atlanta Tennis Championships, he fell to Rajeev Ram in the first round.
 At the Western & Southern Open Dimitrov defeated Marsel İlhan in the first round, but lost to world No. 6, David Ferrer, in the second round in three sets.
-He also reached the third round of the Winston-Salem Open being defeated by Alexandr Dolgopolov in a third set tie-break.
-At the US Open Dimitrov was defeated by Gaël Monfils in the first round.
+He also played in the third round of the Winston-Salem Open being defeated by Alexandr Dolgopolov in a third set tie-break.
+At the US Open, Dimitrov was defeated by Gaël Monfils in the first round.
 At the Open de Moselle, Dimitrov was beaten in 53 minutes by qualifier Igor Sijsling in the first round.
 After that, in the Thailand Open, Dimitrov beat Ivan Dodig and Simone Bolelli, before falling to Andy Murray in the quarterfinals in two sets.

 In his next tournament, at the China Open, he lost once again to top-seeded Jo-Wilfried Tsonga in the first round.
-At Shanghai Rolex Masters Dimitrov beat Marsel İlhan in the first round but was defeated by Andy Roddick in the second round in two tight sets.
-At the If Stockholm Open Dimitrov beat Ryan Sweeting and Juan Ignacio Chela before losing to Milos Raonic in the quarterfinals.
+At Shanghai Masters Dimitrov beat Marsel İlhan in the first round but was defeated by Andy Roddick in the second round in two tight sets.
+At the Stockholm Open Dimitrov beat Ryan Sweeting and Juan Ignacio Chela before losing to Milos Raonic in the quarterfinals.
 He ended the year ranked No. 76.